StakeMCL/StakeMCL/README.md

-- 👋 Hi, Thi is @StakeMCL
+- 👋 Hi, This is @StakeMCL projects repository.
-- 👀 This is MCL coin Staking Pool repo.
+- 👀 What is StakeMCL?
-- 🌱 It includes Staking Pool UI
+- It is a Staking Pool project for Marmara Chain's MCL coin.
+- This repo includes stkaing pool's ui codes.
+So people can review the code.

 <!---